jina-ai/finetuner/docs/tasks/text-to-text.md

 ## Data

 We will use the [Quora Question Pairs](https://www.sbert.net/examples/training/quora_duplicate_questions/README.html?highlight=quora#dataset) dataset to show-case Finetuner for text to text search.
-We have already pre-processed this dataset and made it available for you to pull from hubble.
+We have already pre-processed this dataset and made it available for you to pull from Jina AI Cloud.
 Do this as follows:

 ```python
 from docarray import DocumentArray